 Figure 4. a): Test track used for simulated reinforcement learning and baseline evaluations. b) & c): Real and simulated test track used for the evaluation of the simulation to reality transfer.

+Time outside ego-lane (tout) [s]: Time spent outside the ego-lane.

+Even thorough Duckietown intends to be a standardized platform, it is still under development, and the official evaluation methods and baselines have not been adopted widely in the research community.
+The AI Driving Olympics provides a great way to benchmark our solution to others; however, the methods behind these solutions are not published in the scientific literature.
+For this reason, we primarily analyze our method by comparing it to baselines that we can evaluate under the same conditions.

 The classical control theory baseline relies on information about the robot’s relative location and orientation to the centerline of the lane, which are available in the simulator.
-This baseline works by controlling the robot to orient itself towards a point on it’s desired path ahead and calculating wheel velocities using a proportional-derivative (PD) controller, based on the orientation error of the robot.
+This baseline works by controlling the robot to orient itself towards a point on its desired path ahead and calculating wheel velocities using a proportional-derivative (PD) controller, based on the orientation error of the robot.
 The parameters of this controller were hand-tuned to achieve sufficiently good performance, but more advanced control schemes could offer better results.

-In many reinforcement learning problems (e.g. the Atari 2600 games [14]) the agents are compared to human baselines.
+In many reinforcement learning problems (e.g. the Atari 2600 games [15]) the agents are compared to human baselines.
 Motivated by this benchmark we propose a method to measure how well humans are able to control duckiebots, which could be used as a baseline.
 The values shown in Table 1 were recorded by controlling the simulated robot using the arrow keys on a keyboard (therefore via discrete actions), while the observations seen by the human driver were very similar compared to the observations of the reinforcement learning agent.

+Methods to improve results at the AI Driving Olympics

+We trained our agents to generally solve autonomous driving problems in the Duckietown environment and not to maximize scores at the AI Driving Olympics.
+Therefore, some hyperparameters and methods had to be modified to match the competitions' evaluation procedures.
+We found that training on lower frame rates (0.1 ms step time) improves the scores, even though the evaluation simulation is stepped more frequently.
+Also, implementing the same motion blur simulation that is applied in the official evaluation improves the results greatly over agents that were trained on non-blurred observations.

 Results

 Simulation

 Even though multiple papers demonstrate the feasibility of training vision-based driving policies using reinforcement learning, adapting to a new environment still poses many challenges.
 Due to the high dimensionality of the image-like observations, many algorithms converge slowly and are very sensitive to hyperparameter selection.
 Our method, using Proximal Policy Optimization is able to converge to good lane following policies in 1 million timesteps, thanks to the high sample-complexity of the algorithm.
+This training takes 2-2.5 hours on 5 cores of an Intel Xeon E5-2698 v4 2.2 GHz CPU and an Nvidia Tesla V100 GPU if 16 parallel environments are used.

 Table 1.
 Comparison of the reinforcement learning agent to two baselines in simulation.